 - CX signals like CSAT and NPS

-A large share of what’s sold as AI today is simply advanced automation: rule-based workflows, isolated LLM integrations, or pre-trained models running in a single silo.
-These tools may sound smart, but lack the unified performance layer required to understand your business and recommend impactful action.
+A large share of what's sold as contact center AI today is advanced automation: rule-based workflows, isolated LLM integrations, or pre-trained models running in a single silo.
+Automation follows rules, while intelligence connects data across systems, identifies patterns, and prescribes coaching assignments, compliance alerts, and performance interventions to the roles that need them.

 Ask your solution providers:

-- What data is imported and how often is it refreshed?
+- What data does your AI ingest and how often is it refreshed?

-- What is the AI built to do?
+- What is your AI built to do, and what falls outside its scope?

-- Where does this fit into your workflows?
+- Where does your AI fit into existing coaching, QA, and performance workflows?

-Contact Center AI breaks down into five primary categories:
+Contact Center AI breaks down into five primary types:

 - Internal/BI-Led Tools (custom dashboards, SQL-based scoring)